This article was written by Michael Neece, Associate Director of Statistical Programming at Gilead, one of Virtual Work Insider’s clients.

 Have you ever started your day with optimism and a long to-do list only to finish with a deflated or perplexed feeling and most of the list undone?

 This is a common story, especially now that most of us are working remotely and are suffering from meeting fatigue and email overload.
-The good news is that it’s easily remedied with a small investment of time.
+The good news is that it can be remedied with a small investment of time.

 If you know one building block for “getting it done”, namely Stephen Covey’s Seven Habits of Highly Successful People, you have learned to group tasks into four categories: